The Wolves (New Brunswick): History

 After the government built a lighthouse in 1871, without ascertaining ownership of the islands, Paul's ancestors who still claimed the islands demanded to be reimbursed by rent or purchase of the land being used.

+In 1893, Wallace Matthews of Campobello was fishing off the Wolf Islands and picked up a message in a bottle which contained a poem written by the Paul family.

 Together with nearby White Horse Island, it is one of the southernmost breeding kittiwake colony in the world.

 In 1916, the schooner Harry T. under Captain George Lank lost its mast off the Wolf Islands.

 In 1926, the Wolf Islands was noted as a central point of alcohol smuggling into the United States.

 In 1934, the RCMP attended to the schooner Glacier in distress, struck by lightning SSW of the Wolves.

 In August 1953, Captain Douglas Stultz reported catching tuna, uncommon in the area, on a rod near the Wolf Islands.

 The Wolves have been "the scene of many shipwrecks", including the ship New England, which was wrecked on the Wolf Islands in 1872.
+In July 1981, the Fundy Thistle burned to a ruin off the Wolves.

+As of 2003, Freeman Brown maintained weirs off the Wolf Islands.

 There are six main islands, with their name suggested to have arisen from Passamaquoddy lore about the islands being likened to predators chasing nearby Deer Island.

+The Wolf Islands have the distinction of being the subject of the longest continuous set of oceanographic data in Canada.

 East Wolf Island

-The largest of the islands at 240ha and occasionally frequented by visitors from the mainland, East Wolf has been used for grazing cattle, pigs and chickens by its private owners including the Hazel family in the 1960s.
+The largest of the islands at 240 ha and occasionally frequented by visitors from the mainland, East Wolf has been used for grazing cattle, pigs and chickens by its private owners including the Hazel family in the 1960s.
 Wild rabbits had been introduced multiple times, but with limited success.
 Three species of orchid grow on the island, Habenaria obtusata, Platanthera clavellata, and Neottia cordata.

 In 1872, the steamership New England was wrecked on the East Wolf Island.

 East Wolf Island also had a light and fog whistle buoy, with black and white stripes reading "WOLVES" with a radar reflector.

 It has been prospected for gold.

 As of 1988, the Hawkins family of Beaver Harbour owned East Wolf Island.